mvolkmann/blog/src/smalltalk.md

 - Enter "test" in the filter input in the upper-left.
 - Select one of more of the packages whose names begin with "Test-".
 - Click the "install package" button.
-- View the code for those packages in a System Browser window.
+- View the code for those packages in a System Browser.

 ## Color